 Conversational Commerce Now an Essential Element in Social Commerce

-In 2021, chatbots via messaging apps became commonplace.
+In recent years, chatbots via messaging apps became commonplace.
 Social media platforms enabled more responsive chat functions and real-time conversations.
 While consumers prefer to get support from a live agent, chatbots are still a welcome help if they help get issues addressed quickly.

 As consumers have increased demand for quick answers and resolutions to their questions and problems, conversational commerce through messaging apps is now a necessity and not just something nice to have.